Medical Student Debt: The 2018 Numbers!

 By: LifeofaMedStudent

-Late last year, the Association of American Medical Colleges (AAMC) released their updated numbers on medical student debt and tuition costs for 2020.
+In October, the Association of American Medical Colleges (AAMC) released their updated numbers on medical student debt and tuition costs for 2018.
 The numbers weren’t too surprising, but a few points are important to know for current and future medical students.
-Here is a look at their “Debt, Costs, and Loan Repayment Fact Card!
+Here is a look at their “Debt, Costs, and Loan Repayment Fact Card!”

 The bottom line: